 INSTALLING SMOKE ALARMS IN MOBILE HOMES &

 For minimum security install one Smoke Alarm as close to each sleeping area as possible.
 For more security, put one unit in each room, Many older mobile homes (especially those built before 1978) have little or no insulation.
 If your mobile home is not well insulated, or if you are unsure of the amount of insulation, it is important to install units on inside walls only.
 Smoke Alarms should be installed where temperatures normally remain between 40° F (4° C) and 100° F (38° C).
 WARNING: Test units used in RVs after the vehicle has been in storage, before every trip. and once a week while in use.
-Failure to test units used in RVs as described may remove your protection.
+Failure to test units used in RVs as

 IMPORTANT!

 This equipment should be installed in accordance with NFPA (National Fire Protection Association) 72 and 101.
-National Fire Protection Association.
-One Batterymarch Park.
-Quincy.
-MA 02269-9101.
+National Fire Protection Association, One Batterymarch Park, Quincy, MA 02269-9101.
 Additional local building and regulatory codes may apply in your area.
-Alway check compliance requirements before beginning any installation AGENCY PLACEMENT RECOMMENDATIONS Standards: Underwriters Laboratories Inc. Single and Multiple Station NFPA 72 (National Fire Code) Chapter 11 "For your information, the National Fire Protection Association's Standard 72, reads as follows:" "11.5.1 One- and Two-Family Dwelling Units."
+Always check compliance requirements before beginning any installation.

+Standards: Underwriters Laboratories Inc. Single and Multiple Station

+NFPA 72 (National Fire Code) Chapter 11

+Standard 72, reads as follows:" "11.5.1 One- and Two-Family Dwelling Units."

 "11.5.1.1 Smoke Detection.
 Where required by applicable laws, codes. or standards for the specified occupancy, approved single- and multiple station Smoke Alarms shall be installed as follows: (1) In all sleeping rooms.
 Exception: Smoke Alarms shall not be required in sleeping rooms in existing one- and two-family dwelling units.
 (2) Outside of each separate sleeping area, in immediate vicinity of the sleeping rooms.
 (3) On each level of the dwelling unit, including basements.
 Exception In existing one- and two family dwelling units, approved Smoke Alarms powered by batteries are permitted."
-"A.11.8.3 Are More Smoke Alarms Desirable?